Play Live Radio

 “There still remains a lot of uncertainty at the federal level,” she said, “and things are changing.”

-Councilor Lyndsie Leech moved to add a business development manager position, charged with increasing commerce in the area, to the immediate supplemental budget.
-As a trade-off, the city would defer two analyst positions until the next biennium.
+Near the end of last night’s session, Councilor Lyndsie Leech moved to approve a phased-in approach to staffing, replacing a motion approved in April.
+Her motion directed the city manager to add a business development manager position, charged with increasing commerce in the area, to the immediate supplemental budget.
+As a trade-off, the city then deferred hiring in two other analyst positions until the next biennium.

 Councilors approved the idea on a 7-1 vote, with Matt Keating voting against it.